 Terrible sounds issued in the dark, and Lolth fell upon the speaker.
 She tore at his flesh and tasted his blood and somehow his death soothed her.

 "I am impatient," she said.
-"Have you devised a name?
+"Have you devised a name of your own?
 I hear no females!
 Have you nothing to say?"

 "We are the drow, mighty Mother," came a woman's voice.
 "We who worship you most in secret have named ourselves so."

-The mad mother screamed as the sounds replayed in her mind.
-She had indeed foreseen them.
-Had her fight been doomed, then?
-She tore away from them and left them to the darkness, seeking answers in the streams of fate.
-But the ultimate answer eluded her, and her rage swept her, out of control, through the courseways of possibility.
+The mad mother screamed.
+She had heard those names in her dreams and seen glimpses of their fall.
+Had her fight been doomed from the start, then?
+Or had destiny turned against her at the last moment, like her treacherous husband?
+Lolth retreated, seeking answers in the streams of fate - but could no longer safely wade in its waters.
+She was swept, raging, through the courseways of possibility.
 Weakened by battle with the Seldarine, Lolth could not escape.
-She reached out for anything upon which to still herself but could find no purchase.
-The streams converged into one another, forming a glistening web.
+Finally, the streams converged, forming a glistening web.
 She tore at the strands and raced over it in the fashion of her spider friends, taking on their shape.
-She sought to find and kill the weaver, to destroy fate altogether.
-She tore at the web until it disintegrated, and she fell into the depths.
+She sought to find and kill the weaver and destroy fate altogether, but only managed to destroy the web.
+From there, she fell howling into unknown depths.

-It was not until much later that she emerged from her own madness.
+It was not until much later that she emerged.
 She went back to the drow and assured them that she had not fallen.
-She hailed their blood and showed them how to pierce the thick shadows with their gaze.
-She called upon the spiders of the deep to bring her children food, and in webbing, their storehouse was made full.
-She forbade the name of Araushnee to be spoken; she would be called nothing except for Lolth, Queen of Spiders, Mother of Darkness and Champion of Misery.
-She gave knowledge to the drow and dared them to survive in their new land.
+She hailed their blood and showed them how to pierce the darkness with their gaze.
+She called upon the spiders of the deep to bring food and protect the drow with their webs.
+She, too, forbade the name of Araushnee to be spoken; she would be called save Lolth, Queen of Spiders, Mother of Darkness and Champion of Misery.
+She gave bloody secrets to the drow and dared them to survive in their new land.
 In surviving, they would be rewarded by her favor.
 In dying, they would be at the mercy of her unending displeasure.